ldstep/ldstepweblog/src/notes.md

 ---

+June 6, 2026, at 11:03:27 AM

+I'm experimenting with Google's [AI Edge Gallery](https://developers.google.com/edge/gallery) and [AI Edge Eloquent](https://developers.google.com/edge/eloquent) to assess their utility.
+Both are running on my iPhone for now.

+---

 June 5, 2026, at 2:50:17 PM

 > Write to understand things, not to perform for attention; choose clarity and depth over noise and speed every time.